Custom Software Development

 Stanford Cancer Center Research Database

-In support of the Stanford Cancer Center Research Database (SCCRDB), the STRIDE team has engineered a custom data transmission pipeline that transmits clinical data from the STRIDE CDW into a separate database run by the Cancer Center.
+In support of the Stanford Cancer Center Research Database (SCCRDB), Research IT engineered a custom data transmission pipeline that transmits clinical data from the clinical data warehouse into a separate database run by the Cancer Center.
 The clinical data flowing along this pipeline pertains only to patients seen at the Cancer Center, in accordance with their IRB.

 Pediatric Oncology Bereavement Tracking